bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rees.md

 * As more and more women, at all stages in their lives, started attending college and graduate school, Rees clearly saw the need for flexibility.
 * Rees strove to build a program at CUNY that nurtured instead of alienated these new types of students, and advocated for similar programs across the country.
 * Rees received many awards for her outstanding contributions.
-* She tried to hide the fact she had even been nominated from her husband, Dr Leopold Brahdy, a physician.
 * In addition Rees was awarded honorary degrees from around twenty universities and colleges.
 * Mina Rees was eminently intelligent.
 * Mina Rees was eminently civilised.
 * Among Rees's interests other than her academic work we mention oil painting, music, dance, literature, bird watching, travel and cooking.
-* Leopold Brahdy, Rees's husband, died on 30 November 1977.
 * Rees had retired in 1972 and died in the Mary Manning Walsh Home in Manhattan at the age of ninety-five.

 Born 2 August 1902, Cleveland, Ohio, USA.
 Died 25 October 1997, New York City, USA.